Aleksander Kwaśniewski: Presidency (1995–2005)

-In 1997, the Polish newspaper Zycie reported that Kwaśniewski had met former KGB officer Vladimir Alganov at the Baltic sea resort Cetniewo in 1994.
-First Kwaśniewski denied ever meeting Alganov and filed a libel suit against the newspaper.
+In 1997, the Polish newspaper Życie reported that Kwaśniewski had met former KGB officer Vladimir Alganov at the Baltic sea resort Cetniewo in 1994.
+First, Kwaśniewski denied ever meeting Alganov and filed a libel suit against the newspaper.
 Eventually, Kwaśniewski admitted that he had met Alganov on official occasions, but denied meeting him in Cetniewo.

 Kwaśniewski's greatest achievement was his ability to enact a new Constitution of Poland to replace the modified Communist-era document then still in use.
 Although the old constitution had been pruned of its Communist and Stalinist character, the failure to create a new constitution had been a criticism often levelled at Wałęsa.
 Kwaśniewski actively campaigned for its approval in the subsequent referendum, and he signed it into law on 16 July 1997.
 He took an active part in the efforts to secure Polish membership of NATO.